Young Palestinians Are Recalling The Nakba In A Surprising Way

 Stories like those shared by Abu Hantash, who is 19 and from Louisiana, are largely forgotten and rarely told.
 But her story and others like it are being spotlighted in the most unlikely of places: a Facebook meme group.

 Post Colonial Memes for Oriental Minded Teens is your average Facebook meme page–with jokes about postcolonialism and orientalism.
-As niche an interest as postcolonial theory might seem, the closed group, run by Hassan Shah and Saaleh Baseer, has garnered about 17,000 members.
+As niche an interest as postcolonial theory might seem, the closed group has garnered about 17,000 members.

 While posts on the Facebook page typically consist of high-brow jokey memes, the group suspended its focus to commemorate the 70th anniversary of the Nakba, in order to let Palestinians contribute their own narrative of Palestinian life before and after 1948.
 The anniversary of the Nakba is observed annually on May 15.